 - Evil Is Petty: A story about Leia's childhood suggests that Tarkin was driven to destroy Alderaan out of being a frequent victim of water balloon attacks by the young princess.
 "Soon, soon."

-- Eviler Than Thou: During their fight, Maul boasts that he can easily defeat Vader because his hate is stronger.
-When Maul defeats him, he demands to know what Vader could possibly hate enough to muster the strength to win.
+- Eviler Than Thou: During their fight in "Resurrection", Maul boasts that he can easily defeat Vader because his hate is stronger.
+When he loses, he demands to know what Vader could possibly hate enough to muster the strength to win.
 Vader's answer: "Myself."